isaacnmm/pestpolicy-hugo2XX/content/posts/does-bleach-kill-spiders/index.md

 Bleach can suffocate spiders and other insects with exoskeletons that use it to breathe.

 It corrodes living organisms, including spiders, causing cell disintegration and necrosis.
 This method is effective within ten minutes of contact.
-Related: [Spider Bite vs Mosquito Bite? ](https://pestpolicy.com/spider
+Related: [Spider Bite vs Mosquito Bite? ](https://pestpolicy.com/spider-bite-vs-mosquito-bite/)
-- bite
-- vs
-- mosquito
-- bite/)

 ###  **d.
 Bleach's Pungent Odor**

-Bleach's strong smell deters spiders from treated areas, much like [peppermint oil](https://pestpolicy.com/does
-- peppermint
-- oil
-- repel
-- spiders/).However, using bleach may harm beneficial insects and require protective gear to prevent chemical exposure.
+Bleach's strong smell deters spiders from treated areas, much like [peppermint oil](https://pestpolicy.com/does-peppermint-oil-repel-spiders/).However, using bleach may harm beneficial insects and require protective gear to prevent chemical exposure.

 In summary, bleach can be a potent spider control solution but should be used carefully, considering its potential side effects.

 ##  **How to Use Bleach to Get Rid of Spiders at Home**

 With nearly 40, 000 spider species out there, it's not uncommon to find them in your bathroom.
 Luckily, you can use bleach to eliminate them due to its acetic acid properties.
-Here's what you'll need: **Materials: **
-- Vacuum or broom
+Here's what you'll need: **Materials: ** - Vacuum or broom - Water - Bleach - Spray bottle
-- Water
-- Bleach
-- Spray bottle

 ###  **Step 1: Mix Bleach and Water**